Who we are.

 - Promote public safety through evidence-based system of programs and services;

 - Expand the array of quality intermediate sanctions;

 - Develop cost-effective alternatives to incarceration in New Jersey;

 - Build a network of organizations committed to improving community corrections; and

 - Engage communities as a part of the solution.

-Through contracts with the NJ Department of Corrections and NJ Parole Board, EHCA presently operates six residential facilities with a capacity of more than 3,800 treatment beds for returning citizens.
+Through contracts with the NJ Department of Corrections and NJ Parole Board, EHCA presently operates residential facilities for returning citizens.
 All but two of ECHA's residential treatment programs offer work-release programs.
-Programs are located in Hudson, Essex, and Mercer counties and services include assessment and treatment for substance use disorders, criminogenic risk assessment, job readiness and life skills training, and aftercare services.
+Programs are located in Essex, and Mercer counties and services include assessment and treatment for substance use disorders, criminogenic risk assessment, job readiness and life skills training, and aftercare services.

 Volunteers of America Delaware Valley (VOADV) serves returning citizens across Central and Southern New Jersey through its contracts with the NJ DOC and NJ Parole Board.
 VOADV operates residential work release and treatment facilities for male and female offenders: Hope Hall, Garrett House, Fletcher House, Addiction Treatment Program, and PROMISE (Program for Returning Offenders with Mental Illness Safely and Effectively).
 All programs are located in Camden, NJ.
 VOADV also offers a host of non-residential reentry services, including its Community Resource Center in Camden, NJ and Safe Return Programs locates in Atlantic City, Camden, Trenton, and Sewell, New Jersey.
 VOADV's Safe Return programs offer voluntary case management and services for unsupervised adults who have been released from prison or jail in the last three years.